Creative Compassion Focused Psychotherapist

 - If this does not happen the client will be charged for the appointment due to room booking constants.

-I am trained in Integrative Psychotherapy and have completed a level 7 Graduate Diploma in Compassion Focused Therapy.
+I am trained in Integrative Psychotherapy, Person Centred Creative Arts and have completed a level 7 Graduate Diploma in Compassion Focused Therapy.
+I am also a qualified teacher.
 I provide 1:2:1 and group Compassion Focused Therapy techniques.

 I have worked as a therapist for over 5 years.